poulpix/PXGoogleDirections/README.md

 - JSON is used behind the scenes to help reduce the size of the responses
 - Available through CocoaPods and Carthage

+## 🆕 New in V1.6
+- Compatibility with Google Places
+- Compatibility with Swift 4.2
+- Availability through Swift Package Manager

 ## 🆕 New in V1.5.1
 - Updated to Google Maps iOS SDK 2.5
 - The PXGoogleDirections Pod is now released as a static library (requires Cocoapods 1.4.0)